 Even among sine wave inverters, there’s a great deal of difference in quality.
 Cheap imports are flooding our shores and in many cases, these devices will be inefficient and may pose safety issues.
 A long warranty is no guarantee of quality as companies can shut up shop overnight, rendering the warranty useless.
-Be sure to purchase a solar inverter that has been independently tested and has a demonstrated history of reliable operation for Australia’s often harsh conditions.
+Ensure you purchase a solar inverter that has undergone independently testing and has a demonstrated history of reliable operation for Australia’s often harsh conditions.

 If you have an modified sine wave inverter and suspect you need a true sine wave inverter, please note there is no ‘filter’ or ‘retrofit’ you can apply to the output of an modified sine wave inverter to clean up the output or turn it into true sine wave.

 All grid connect solar inverters, such as those used in systems connected to mains electricity, are true sine wave units.
 While all grid connect power inverters sold in Australia must meet minimum standards and be approved for use in conjunction with mains electricity.
 Not all solar inverters are created equal as this video clearly shows.

 Grid connect solar inverters endure high and varying voltage levels, extreme temperature ranges, moisture and dust.
 Quality power inverters are the key to the safety, efficiency, reliability, and usability of solar power systems.

 In general, any device that senses either voltage peaks or zero crossings could have problems when running from modified sine wave.
 Devices such as these should run from true sine wave inverters.